 Every five years the ACT Government reviews and revises the Environmental Flow Guidelines, which set out how much water we release—and when.
 Releasing extra water into our waterways to keep our aquatic ecosystems healthy is an important part of water management in the ACT.

 Known as ‘environmental flows’, this water replaces the natural flows that may be missing because our water supply dams stop it entering the streams, or during times of drought.

 The Australian Government is currently developing the National Carp Control Plan (NCCP).
 This is a $15 million program to identify a safe, effective and integrated range of measures to control carp populations in Australia.
 The key component is exploring the possible release of the carp virus, Cyprinid herpesvirus 3, which would significantly reduce populations.

-On Monday 19 February 2018, a community briefing session was held to help inform the development of a draft plan.
-This session provided an opportunity for the ACT community to find out more about the project and offer local insights on the potential release of the virus in our waterways.
+On Monday 19 February 2018, an ACT community briefing session was held to help inform the development of a draft plan.
+This session provided an opportunity for the local community to find out more about the project and offer insights on the potential release of the virus in ACT waterways.